 We aim to support all the different aspects of cathedral life.
 Here are some of the ways we have helped in the last few years.
 These tend to involve larger grants; most of our grants are for much smaller amounts, but can be equally valuable.
-Our total of gifts in the three years April 2013 to 2017 amounts to very nearly £400,000.
+Our total of gifts in the three years April 2013 to 2018 amounts to over £400,000.

 Over the Cloister Café between the Chapter House and the southeast transept is an area of the Cathedral that visitors seldom see.
 This is known as the Parlour and it’s used by the vergers as office, common room and vestry; its cupboards hold Cathedral vestments.
 The Friends paid for the refurbishment of the whole area with new furniture and lighting.
 As well as improving working conditions for the vergers, it has made space for occasional visits at which some of the Cathedral treasures can be shown.
 The Friends’ contribution was £68,000.

 For the Cathedral’s many visitors we have a new touch screen display system, covering the history of the building.
 The Friends have paid for the third and final stage of this excellent development – £55,000.
 Recently the display panels have been installed in the north transept showing the life of the Cathedral today.
 The Friends gave £4,500 for these boards.

 Our challenge for 2018 to 2020